Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 - [Font Awesome](https://fontawesome.com/)
   - Font Awesome was used to add icons for
 - [Git](https://git-scm.com/)
-  - Git was used for version control by utilising the GitPod terminal to commit to Git and push to GitHub.
+  - Git was used for version control by utilising the terminal in VS Code to commit to Git and push to GitHub.
 - [GitHub](https://github.com/)
-  - GitHub was used to store the project code that was pushed from GitPod.
+  - GitHub was used to store the project code that was pushed from VS Code.
 - [VS Code](https://code.visualstudio.com/)
   - Visual Studio Code was the IDE used to code the project.
 - [Balsamiq](https://balsamiq.com/)